polyanos/Microtransat-Sim/README.md

 ```bash
 .\env\Scripts\activate
 ```
-4. Install the specified packages that are needed to run this project.
+4. Install the specified library that is required to run this project.
 ```bash
 pip install simpylc
 ```